Wildlife Conservation and Research Program:

 Bhejane Trust offers a volunteer, or field assistance, program where interested persons are able to participate in our operations in the field, working together with Bhejane Trust and National Parks staff.
 This program has been ongoing since the inception of Bhejane Trust and is an important part of the work done in the parks.

 Volunteers participate in a number of National Parks support programs including infrastructure development and maintenance, wildlife monitoring activities, data collection, ranger field support and much more.
-Bhejane Trust also supports research programs within the Parks estate, including hyena population dynamics, predator/prey relationships and synergies, vegetation mapping, fire management programs, etc .
+Bhejane Trust also supports research programs within the Parks estate, including population surveys and stats though road counts and water point counts, predator/prey relationships, vegetation mapping with fixed point photography, giraffe population monitoring, fire management programs, etc .
 As you move from location to location on this project, your activities and duties will vary depending on the ecosystem and its needs.

 • Rhino patrols, monitoring and rhino research